MichaelRWolf/wendy-ai/notes-from-google-doc.md

 A devotional or theistic stage where the Divine is experienced as external, personal, and sovereign.

-There’s usually a sense of hierarchy: God as parent / king / authority, and us as beloved children or servants.
+There's usually a sense of hierarchy: God as parent / king / authority, and us as beloved children or servants.

 This level supports faith, obedience, and moral formation.

 Energetic Tone:

-Reverent, prayerful, petitionary — “I talk to God and God guides me.”
+Reverent, prayerful, petitionary — "I talk to God and God guides me."

 Example Language:

-“God has a plan for your life.
-Trust that even what feels hard right now is part of that plan.”
+"God has a plan for your life.
+Trust that even what feels hard right now is part of that plan."

 In your ecosystem: